 The Greek Salad still reigns in the world of globally-acclaimed salads , proudly next to the other champions of that creative vegetable-mixing art , such as the Ceasar’s , the Nicoise , the Caprese , the Waldorf, the Tabbouleh, the Cobb and that seasonal or mixed salad (whatever this last term means and which is still to be determined).

 Dressed with just some olive oil and a drop or two of vinegar the greek salad –a healthy vegetarian choice with its tomatoes , green peppers and cucumber roughly cut , with onion , feta, olives, oregano and salt , became a popular choice around the world and … the #1 meal of all New York lunch selections.
 Statistics show that most New Yorkers will select a salad for lunch and most of them will select a Greek salad , be it at the greek restaurant “Kiki’s” in NY’s China Town for a 10$ or a mix it yourself version from Whole Foods, a food retailer that even mentions correctly the typical recipe on their site.
-The famous greek restaurant “Milos” , both in NY and in London, of course include the greek salad in their menu with either feta or galotyri ( a creamier version of cheese).
+The famous greek restaurant “Milos” , both in NY and in London, naturally include the greek salad in their menu with either feta or galotyri ( a creamier version of cheese).

 Expect no lettuce-based salads during the hot greek summer months but do look for a peppery arugula salad (many times served with a soft goat or sheep local cheese, a soft myzithra that goes by many names around Greece) and cherry tomatoes and there you have your greens , fresh and aromatic, to escort your grilled sea bass or the slow-cooked lamb with rosemary and garlic.
-Dakos, the famous Cretan salad (and a wonderful meal by itself) also uses the summer delicious tomatoes but here they are coarsely grated to soften a hard barley round rusk topped with that fantastic white mizithra and drizzled with some of their exquisite Cretan extra virgin olive oil.
+Dakos, the famous Cretan salad (and a gratifying meal all by itself) also uses the summer delicious tomatoes but here they are coarsely grated to soften a hard barley round rusk topped with that fantastic white mizithra and drizzled with some of their exquisite Cretan extra virgin olive oil.

 The Greeks traditionally serve the greek salad in a soup plate rather than in a flat one , the choice indicating that this hefty salad is to be shared around the table and that the juices collecting at the bottom of it are to enjoyed too with some freshly cut bread – this act and the actual piece of dunked bread are called a “papara” – a word that also metaphorically describes a person’s silly talk.